 URS Procedure 4.3: The Notice of Complaint to the Registrant shall be sent through email, fax (where available) and postal mail.
 The Complaint and accompanying exhibits, if any, shall be served electronically.

-What percentage of communications were done in ways rather than electronically/via the Internet?
+What percentage if any of your communications to complainants and registrants are done in ways other than electronically/via the Internet?
+What alternative means are utilized?

-Do the Providers conform with the communications timeline in accordance with URS Rules 2(g)?
+Do you conform to the communications timeline set by URS Rule 2(g)?

 URS Rules 2(g): Except as otherwise provided in these Rules, all time periods calculated under these Rules to begin when a communication is made shall begin to run on the earliest date that the communication is deemed to have been made in accordance with Rule 2(f).

-Have the Providers received notifications from Registry Operators via email regarding the completion of URS actions on a domain name?
+Do you receive notifications from Registry Operators via email regarding the completion of URS actions on a domain name?

-Have the Providers received notification via email from Registry Operators if a URS Locked or URS Suspended domain name has been either deleted or purged?
+Do you receive notification via email from Registry Operators if a URS Locked or URS Suspended domain name has been either deleted or purged?

-Have the Providers received information from ICANN with regard to the point of contact of the Back End Registry Operator (BERO) appointed by Registry Operators?
+Have you received information from ICANN with regard to the point of contact of the Back End Registry Operator (BERO) appointed by Registry Operators?

 The Complaint

-Do the Providers accept Complaints that don't contain all the elements required in the URS Rules 3(b)?
-Please provide your online forms for complaint filing.
+Do you accept Complaints that don't contain all the elements required in the URS Rule 3(b)?
+Please provide your online forms for complaint filing and identify any deviation from Form 3(b)..